 Many events have traditionally been held across Europe each Autumn to celebrate the harvesting of chestnuts.

 Here are a few that have generally taken place in November, though they can also be held in December

-For more information about chestnuts and other chestnut festivals see 'October'
+For more information about chestnuts and other chestnut festivals also see 'October'

 Renowned for its chestnut woods which for centuries, shaped the way of life of those who lived among or near them, providing food for both people and animals as well as the timber for everything from house construction and furnishings to coffins, Corsica celebrates its long dependence upon sweet chestnuts with festivals held in late Autumn.
 The chestnut tree - many in the region are several hundred years old - is a symbol of local identity.

 In the medieval village of Evisa, in western Corsica, perched in the hills at 850 m, surrounded by some 250 has of chestnut groves, on the edge of the Foret D'Aitone, a Fete du Marron (and for the last few years du Champignon also) has been held since 1991 at the end of November.
-The 28th Chestnut & Mushroom Festival will be held on 24th November 2021, the 2023 celebration is scheduled for the 3rd December.
+While the 28th Chestnut & Mushroom Festival was held on 24th November 2021, the 2023 celebration is scheduled for the 3rd December.

 Preceded by Mass in the village church and procession of the 'Confrerie du Marron d'Evisa', (the Brotherhood of the Evisa Chestnut), the festival offers various attractions, local produce being the central focus, but also exhibitions, music, culinary demonstrations and events including the induction of new members to the Brotherhood.